 The Company has had a written code of conduct for a number of years.
-Our Code of Conduct and Ethics applies to the Company's directors and employees, including our Chief Executive Officer, Chief Financial Officer and Principal Accounting Officer.
+Our Code of Conduct and Ethics (the "Code") applies to the Company's directors and employees, including our Chief Executive Officer, Chief Financial Officer and Principal Accounting Officer.
 The Code includes guidelines relating to compliance with laws, the ethical handling of actual or potential conflicts of interest, the use of corporate opportunities, protection and use of the Company's confidential information, accepting gifts and business courtesies, compliance with anti-bribery and illegal payment laws, accurate financial reporting, and procedures for promoting compliance with, and reporting violations of, the Code.
-The Code of Conduct and Ethics is available on the Company's corporate website at www.urbanoutfittersinc.com.
-The Company intends to post any amendments to its Code of Conduct and Ethics and also to disclose any waivers (to the extent applicable to the Company's Chief Executive Officer, Chief Financial Officer or Principal Accounting Officer) on its website.
+The Code is available on the Company's corporate website at www.urbanoutfittersinc.com.
+The Company intends to post any amendments to the Code and also to disclose any waivers (to the extent applicable to the Company's Chief Executive Officer, Chief Financial Officer or Principal Accounting Officer) on its website.